bueler/mccarthy/projects/2016/randbed/README.md

 * What are the additional parameters controlling the _numerical_ ice flow model?
 What cases/values should be studied?

 * Why do lower resolution runs converge less reliably than higher resoluion?
 (See below for examples of lower and higher.
-This is a hard question ...
-I do not really know but I can guess!)
+This is a _hard_ question ...
+I do not really know the answer but I can guess.)

 goals/mileposts